x123/kdy-iss/docs/sail-handling.md

    has a figure-of-eight stopper, but keep it jammed until the crew is finished working around the boom.
-4. Ensure the vang, cunningham, and outhaul are slackened but do not have exessive slack.
+4. Ensure the vang, cunningham, and outhaul are slackened but do not have excessive slack.

 # Hoisting the mainsail

 1. Remove all sail ties from the mainsail
 2. Bring the yacht head-to-wind.
-3. Ensure the vang, cunningham, and outhaul are slack (but do not have exessive slack that could tangle).
+3. Ensure the vang, cunningham, and outhaul are slack (but do not have excessive slack that could tangle).
 4. Send a person to the starboard side of the mast to hoist the mainsail by hauling on the mainsail halyard out and down while taking up slack through an open jammer in the cockpit.
 5. Keep a close eye on the mainsail as it's raised to ensure no fouling or jams.
-Stop if neccesary.
+Stop if necessary.
 6. Close the jammer and tighten the halyard using the cockpit winch.
 Watch the luff of the sail to ensure correct tension and that the sail is set correctly.